Observability & storage¶

 One row per LLM or embedding call: model, token counts, duration and cost. |

-The first four come from DataStorage; tasks and model_call_stats come
+The first four are written by AgentService; tasks and

 agent → sessions → runs → (chat_messages, tasks, model_call_stats).